mikrosk/travis-scripts/aranym/emutos/readme.txt

 us - English (US)
 uk - English (UK)

+Note that selecting Norwegian/Swedish currently sets the language to English, but the keyboard layout to Norwegian/Swedish.

 The ARAnyM ROM features:
 - optimization for 68040 CPU
+- builtin MMU support for FreeMiNT (see below)
 - no ACSI support
 - full NatFeat support (also enabled in the standard 512 KB version)

-Note that selecting Norwegian/Swedish currently sets the language to English, but the keyboard layout to Norwegian/Swedish.
+Builtin MMU support for FreeMiNT
+As of release 0.9.11, the ARAnyM ROM always initialises the PMMU to support enabling memory protection under FreeMiNT.
+If you have been using set_mmu.prg to have FreeMiNT running with memory protection enabled, you can safely disable it.
+It will do no harm to continue to use set_mmu.prg, but it is no longer required.
+Because the ARAnyM ROM now always builds PMMU tables, memory usage will increase somewhat (compared to earlier releases) if you continue to use set_mmu.prg, or if you do not use memory protection under FreeMiNT, or if you do not use FreeMiNT at all.

 This ROM image has been built using: make aranym